Proper aftercare is as important as the application to keeping your tattoo looking bright, bold and clear for years to come.

 If you were given a Drilock bandage you should wear it for the 2 – 4 hours after your tattoo then remove it and follow the directions below.

-Your artist may have given you Armor Gel.
+Your artist may have also given you Armor Gel.
 Armor Gel is a water based gel that contains colloidal silver, which helps reduces the risk of infection and may inhibit the growth of microorganisms.
 If you were given this product by your artist, use a small dab of gel for the first 3 days after each wash.
 Apply a very thin layer so that it dries quickly.

 The best way to remove the bandage is with heat & hot water.
 If you can get sweaty before taking the shower, that will assist in the bandage removal.